Typical Problems Leading to Delays, Cost Overruns, and Claims on Process Plant and Offshore Oil and Gas Projects

 Management of Outside Design Professionals

 Owners often use the engineering services of engineering and construction companies and private design firms for preparation of these contract documents.
 Such professionals are not deemed to be perfect and do not warrant that their plans and specifications are 100 percent free of errors and omissions.
 Liability of design professionals for errors and omissions is beyond the scope of this article.

-Common causes of problems that owners experience with professional contracts include the following:
+Common causes of problems or reasons for delay that owners experience with professional contracts include the following: